Dreamer

 • With a great sense of taste, Dreamers excel in fields related to the aesthetics of products or services provided by the team.

-• When inspired by success, Dreamers can achieve great feats for the company and share their enthusiasm with those around them.
+• When inspired by success, Dreamers can achieve great things for the company and share their enthusiasm with those around them.

 Weaknesses